kramamurthi/3d_controls/README.md

 ### Scenario 4.
 NonIdealities

 The non idealities introduced here were two-folds
-1. Quad1 was a heavier than previously encountered (0.8 Kgs).
+1. Quad1 was heavier than so far previously encountered (0.8 Kgs).
 2. Quad3 had an off-center center of mass by (cy = -0.5 m).

-To address the first issue, I first realized that a `maxMotorThrust = 5.0` (I had set this during tuning Attitude Controller wasn't enough to counter a weight of 0.8kgs.
+To address the first issue, I first realized that a `maxMotorThrust = 5.0` (I had set this during tuning Attitude Controller wasn't enough to counter a weight of 0.8kgs).
 This was primarily the reason why it was nose-diving.
 I therefore increased it to a final value of `maxMotorThrust = 10.0` to comfortably account upto approximately a 1Kg drone mass.

 To address both issues in general (model errors), I started introducing PID control effect into the `AltitudeControl()` by setting non-zero posistive values to `KiPosZ`.
 I had previously implemented the integration term in preparation for this scenario.
 To tune the Kp, Kd, and Ki for this controller, I kind of started from scratch again by first setting Kp (till it started oscillating), and then setting a positive value for Ki, and then adding Kd and fine tuning these too back and forth.